SchellmanCON is back! Join us for our virtual conference on March 6 & 7, 2025

 Other Considerations for Your Software Security

 Since arriving in office, President Biden and his administration have taken an active approach to improving the nation’s cybersecurity, including an unveiling of an entirely new strategy.
-Executive Order 14028 represents another branch of this new emphasis, and compliance with the new standards surrounding the Order’s software security components will soon be required.
+Executive Order 14028 represents another branch of this new emphasis, and compliance with the new standards surrounding the Order’s software security components will be required quickly—as soon as June or September 2024.

 At Schellman, we believe that prioritizing software security and compliance is essential for protecting your organization and its customers.
 We’re committed to helping you navigate this new journey with confidence to the achievement of your software security goals, and that’s why we created our new S3A service that can help any organization more easily comply.